 There has been some feedback on this recipe and my Brown Sugar Bacon Wrapped Asparagus Recipe.

-A lot of people don’t like adding the sauce, so I have updated this recipe to reflect that.
-I personally will make this without the sauce for a side dish to meals, as shown in the photos.
-However, if you are really wanting to make a real splash entertaining, I would use the sauce.
+- A lot of people don’t like adding the sauce, so I have updated this recipe to reflect that.
+I personally will make this without the sauce for a side dish to meals for a great low carb option!

 - If you truly love bacon wrapped food, try my very popular Bacon Wrapped Roasted Cabbage Wedges!

-48 green beans (or 8 per bundle, however many you want)
+- 48 green beans or 8 per bundle, however many you want

-6 slices of bacon (one per bundle)
+- 6 slices of bacon one per bundle

-1/4 cup of butter
+- 1/4 cup of butter

-1/3 cup of brown sugar
+- 1/3 cup of brown sugar

 - 1/3 teaspoon garlic powder